lucapompei/ReactiveRest/README.md

 # Reactive Rest
 =============================

-The Reactive Rest client is a simple and fast HTTP client, based on Retrofit 2 implementation, which help you to make REST communications in a rapidly and easy way.
+The Reactive Rest client is a simple and fast HTTP client, based on Retrofit 2 and Guava cache implementations, which help you to make REST communications in a rapidly and easy way.

 Using this library, you can make 4 different types of HTTP REST communications: